 If you come from a disadvantaged background (for economical or environmental reasons), you might be eligible for the Faculty Loan Repayment Program through the Bureau of Health Workforce.
 Eligible pharmacists who serve on the faculty at a school for health professionals may be able to take advantage of this program.

-You can receive up to $40,000 over the course of two years in exchange for your commitment to teach.
+You can receive up to $40,000 over two years in exchange for your commitment to teach.
 After the initial two-year commitment, you may be able to extend your contract.

-How to apply: Visit the Health Resources and Services Administration website to submit an application via the Customer Service Portal.
+How to apply: Visit the Health Resources and Services Administration website to apply via the Customer Service Portal.

 What to do if you don’t qualify for student loan forgiveness

 As helpful as student loan forgiveness programs can be, they’re not available to everyone.
-If you are unable to qualify for student loan forgiveness, here are some other options that could help you manage your pharmacy school debt.
+If you cannot qualify for student loan forgiveness, here are some other options that could help you manage your pharmacy school debt.

 For federal student loans, an income-driven repayment plan could help you reduce the cost of your monthly payments.
 These plans use your income and family size to determine your payments — usually 10 or 15 percent of your discretionary income each month.